josharnoldjosh/josharnoldjosh.github.io/_posts/2017-06-14-ai-explained-part1.markdown

 **Nonlinearity**

 In our previous example, I showed how the releationship within the data was a line of best fit.
-Another challenge in machine learning is the relationships within the data are not always linear.
+Another challenge in machine learning is the relationships within data are not always linear.

 This means relationships in our data will start to look like this: